What are Selling Expenses?

 Economic Perspective

-- Break-Even Analysis – It is also known as “cost-volume-profit analysis” it helps to know the operating condition of the company that means sales volume at which the organization is recovering all variable & fixed cost.
+• Break-Even Analysis - It is also known as "cost-volume-profit analysis" it helps to know the operating condition of the company, which means sales volume at which the organization is recovering all variable & fixed costs.
 While calculating the break-even point, management has to consider both fixed & variable selling expenses.
 When the company is making losses, this point will help management to decide whether production should be stopped or can be continued.

 Conclusion

-However, when increased selling expenses helps increasing sale is a good sign, and that shows the organization is doing pretty well in the current market scenario.
+However, when increased selling expenses help, increasing sales is a good sign, which shows the organization is doing pretty well in the current market scenario.